 This is because the SVR is usually higher than other fixed (and variable) deals on the market, so it's more expensive.

-To avoid going on to your lender's SVR, it's best to look at remortgaging options around six months before your current deal ends.
+To avoid going onto your lender's SVR, it's best to look at remortgaging options around 6 months before your current deal ends.

-Most mortgage deals are valid for six months, so you can lock in a new rate and switch when your current deal comes to an end, avoiding any ERCs.
+Most mortgage deals are valid for 6 months, so you can lock in a new rate and switch when your current deal comes to an end, avoiding any ERCs.

 If rates fall before your new deal begins, you can switch again.